log2akshat/debian-flyers/readme.txt

 To add a new translation to this general flyer, copy english.tex into language.tex, where "language" is the local name of your language (i.e. francaise for french, deutsch for german etc.).
-Please add the file to this directory (e.g. by sending a mail to joey@debian.org or debian-flyers-devel@lists.alioth.debian.org).
+Please add the file to this directory (e.g. by sending a mail to debian-flyers-devel@alioth-lists.debian.net).

 Then modify the mkconfig file and add the translation of your local language to english, like this: